arpawar/RayTracer/README.md

-   In `./io` folder, we provide the example input mesh file of bunny geometry.
+   In `./io` folder, we provide example input mesh files for five different geometries, namely, bunny, eight, kitten, rod and sculpture.
+The corresponding result for each model is also provided, the grid resolution used here is 101 * 101 * 101.